Biggest Chick-fil-A ever opens in NYC

 There will also be two kitchens, three levels of dining and floor-to-ceiling windows on each level.

-It's slated to employee more than 150 people.
+It's slated to employ more than 150 people.

 The Fulton Street Chick-fil-A will be open from 6:30 a.m. to 10 p.m., Monday through Saturday.

-This is Chick-fil-A's fourth restaurant in New York City.
-Two are on Sixth Avenue in Manhattan, with the third at the Queens Center Mall.
+This is Chick-fil-A's fifth restaurant in New York City.
+Three are in Manhattan, with the fourth at the Queens Center Mall.